-Quinoa is one of the world's most popular and nutritious foods you can eat for optimal health.
+Quinoa which pronounced "Keen-Wah" is one of the world's most popular and healthiest whole grains you can eat for good health.

 Quinoa is also a complete protein source, containing all of the nine essential amino acids, which is unusual for plant proteins (1).

-Besides fiber and protein, quinoa hosts a list of other vitamins and minerals beneficials to your health including B-vitamins, iron, potassium, calcium, phosphorus, magnesium, and vitamin E.
+Besides fiber and protein, quinoa hosts a list of other vitamins and minerals such as B-vitamins, iron, potassium, calcium, phosphorus, magnesium, and vitamin E.

-Needless to say, quinoa is a nutritious "super-food" with abundance of health benefits.
+Needless to say, it is a nutritious "super-food" with an abundance of health benefits.

 What is Quinoa?

-But it's in-fact not a grain but a seed that grows from a plant in the goosefoot family, the same family that produces editable vegetables such as chard and spinach.
+But it's in-fact not a grain.
+It's a "seed" that grows from a plant in the goosefoot family, the same family that produces editable vegetables such as chard and spinach.

 And while it shares the best characteristics of grains—it's not considered a grain.
 It just gets prepared and eaten similarly to a grain.
 And it comes with similar nutritional values as grains.

 History of Quinoa